Transverse-momentum resummation at mixed QCD$\otimes$QED NNLL accuracy for Z boson production at hadron colliders: Numerical results

 Besides this, it is worth highlighting that mixed NLL and NNLL are shifted to the right (i.e. the hardest part of the spectrum) w.r.t.
 LL QED corrections.
 In fact, the ratio to the QCD predictions (both at NNLL) becomes 1 at $q_T \sim 10$ GeV for LL QED and at $q_T=5$ GeV for mixed NLL and NNLL QED.
 Similarly, even if the error bands have roughly the same width, LL QED is partly shifted down with respect to mixed NLL and NNLL.

-In Fig. \ref{plot3}, we show the $q_T$ spectrum for $Z$ and $\gamma^*$ production at the Tevatron at $\sqrt{s} = 1.96 \, \text{TeV}$, including NNLL (left) and N$^3$LL QCD resummation and up to mixed NNLL effects.
+In Fig. \ref{plot3}, we show the $q_T$ spectrum for $Z$ and $\gamma^*$ production at the Tevatron at $\sqrt{s} = 1.96 \, \text{TeV}$, including NNLL (left) and N$^3$LL (right) QCD resummation and up to mixed NNLL effects.
 Due to the suppression of gluon-induced reactions, the effect of QED and mixed corrections is enhanced, reaching up to ${\cal O}(2\%)$ for LL QED and ${\cal O}(1\%)$ for mixed NLL and NNLL corrections.
-As in the LHC case, the insertion of QED and mixed terms makes the spectrum harder, and the behavior is similar when considering the ratios with respect to the NNLL (left) and N$^3$LL QCD (right) contributions.
-The scale variation band is ${\cal O}(6\%)$, and a slight overlap of the bands is observed for $q_T > 15\,\text{GeV}$, indicating that QED and mixed uncertainties start to be comparable with QCD ones, showing a good convergence.
+As in the LHC case, the insertion of QED and mixed terms makes the spectrum harder, and the behavior is similar when considering the ratios with respect to the NNLL (left) and N$^3$LL QCD (right) contributions (black line).
+The scale variation band is ${\cal O}(3\%)$, and a slight overlap of the bands is observed for $q_T > 15\,\text{GeV}$, indicating that QED and mixed uncertainties start to be comparable with QCD ones, showing a good convergence.
+In fact, the pure QCD error band is ${\cal O}(3\%)$ at NNLL (left) and ${\cal O}(1\%)$ at N$^3$LL (right).

 After the analysis of the $q_T$ spectrum, we consider the invariant mass plot at the LHC (left) and Tevatron (right), as shown in Figure \ref{plot5}.
 For the LHC (left plot), the effect of QED corrections at LL around the peak is pronounced, lowering the distribution by approximately $0.2\%$.
 Mixed NLL and NNLL corrections drive the distribution in the opposite direction, increasing the distribution at the peak by roughly $\sim 0.1\%$ and $\sim 0.2\%$, respectively.
 This qualitative behavior is rather similar for Tevatron (right plot), with an overall enhanced QED impact due to the suppression of gluon PDF.